Creepshow 3: The Radio

 Jerry is a part-time security guard who buys a radio from a homeless street vendor to replace his old one which has stopped working; however, this mysterious new radio is far from ordinary as it can have a conversation with Jerry.
 Very soon, Jerry is stealing money and murdering people, all at the whim of his new radio.

-After escaping with a hooker who lives in his building, Jerry is told by the radio to kill the hooker or she will kill him.
+After escaping with a sex worker who lives in his building, Jerry is told by the radio to kill the sex worker or she will kill him.
 He refuses and destroys the radio.
-Right after, the hooker finds his gun in the car and shoots Jerry, killing him.
+Right after, the sex worker finds his gun in the car and shoots Jerry, killing him.
 Moments after she kills him and wipes the gun clean, she is shot in the head.
 The shooter is revealed to be the pimp living in the same building as Jerry.
 When the pimp returns to his car, another radio tells him to go and start a new life.

 Alice's father Detective Jacobs also appears in this story, investigating the various murders and strange goings-on taking place.
-The killer call girl, Rachel, also makes an appearance in this story, as well as the pimp and the two boys from "The Professor's Wife".
+The killer call girl, Rachael, also makes an appearance in this story, as well as the pimp and the two boys from "The Professor's Wife".

 Call Girl

-Rachel, a murderous call girl, receives a request from a shy man named Victor, her newest client.
-Rachel thinks he will be just another easy victim.
-When Rachel gets there, scenes of a murdered family with their necks ripped out are flashed on-screen, and there is no evidence of Victor living in the house.
+Rachael, a murderous call girl, receives a request from a shy man named Victor, her newest client.
+Rachael thinks he will be just another easy victim.
+When Rachael gets there, scenes of a murdered family with their necks ripped out are flashed on-screen, and there is no evidence of Victor living in the house.

-Rachel then chains him to the bed and proceeds to stab him in the chest, places a pillow over his face, and then has a quick shower.
+Rachael then chains him to the bed and proceeds to stab him in the chest, places a pillow over his face, and then has a quick shower.
 She then keeps hearing Victor's voice saying, "You killed me."
-Rachel removes the pillow and reveals a gruesome creature with a large, toothy mouth.
+Rachael removes the pillow and reveals a gruesome creature with a large, toothy mouth.
 It is then revealed that Victor is an actual vampire.
-He kills Rachel and hangs her in the room with the house owners whom he's already killed.
-Blood starts pouring down her neck in a strange way indicating she will become a vampire.
+He kills Rachael and hangs her in the room with the house owners whom he's already killed.
 The two young men from The Professor's Wife and the pimp from The Radio appear in this segment.